 \section{Applications}

-In this section, we prove uniqueness of Schwarzschild-stable static extensions of constant Bartnik data, of equipotential and Schwarzschild-stable CMC $2$-spheres, and of photon surfaces with a nice time slice in $3+1$-dimensional static spacetimes.
+In this section, we prove uniqueness of Schwarzschild-stable static extensions of constant Bartnik data, of equipotential and Schwarzschild-stable CMC $2$-spheres, and of equipotential photon surfaces with small Einstein-Hilbert energy.
 We first show via local arguments that the second fundamental form of the boundary is pure trace in each of these situations.
 Then, we will use \thref{level_set_rig} to show saturation in inequality \eqref{inequality}.